Azure/cloud-scale-data-for-devs-guide/docs/change-feed-concepts.md

 - If the property is present and set to -1, the document won't expire.

-- If the ttl is present on the document, then the document will expire in the ttl period, where the duration is expressed in the number of seconds after the last modified time.
+- If the ttl property is present on a document, then that document will expire in the ttl period.
+The duration is expressed in number of seconds after the last modified time.

 ## Consuming the change feed